 Fur trader, MLA (1871-1874).

-Born at Grafton, Ontario on 11 June 1837, and educated at the Jesuits’ College and High School, Montreal, he married Maria Rowand (1849-1889), daughter of John Rowand, a Chief Factor in the Hudson’s Bay Company.
-He came to Fort Garry in 1856 in the service of the Company and was in charge there during 1870.
-An accountant at Fort Garry in 1869-1870, he was unrelated to Governor McTavish.
-He was a Roman Catholic and spoke French fluently.
-He was rumoured to be a sympathizer of the Métis.
-He was in charge of Upper Fort Garry after the departure of Governor McTavish in 1870.
+Born at Grafton, Ontario on 11 June 1837, and educated at the Jesuits’ College and High School, Montreal, he came to Upper Fort Garry in 1856 in the service of the Hudson’s Bay Company and was in charge there during and after 1870.
+Unrelated to Governor McTavish, he was a Roman Catholic, spoke French fluently, and was rumoured to be a sympathizer of the Métis.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.